multidots/multicollab/readme.txt

 If you’d still like help, simply <a href="https://bit.ly/3KPzx2I" target="_blank">open up a ticket on WordPress.org directly here</a> and we’ll get back to you as quickly as possible!

 == Changelog ==

+= 4.10 - 19.05.2025 =
+* [Enhancement] Enhanced compatibility with popular Learning Management Systems (LMS)
+* [Enhancement] Fully tested and verified with WordPress 6.8.
+* [Enhancement] Now fully compatible with PHP 8.3.
+* [Enhancement] Significant improvements in loading and editing large posts, especially with inline comments.

 = 4.9 - 24.03.2025 =
 * [New] Multicollab is now fully compatible with Gutenberg API 3.